-senior leaders.
+Prior to the TVEI Extension in Hereford and Worcester and, more specifically, in Herefordshire, there had been considerable co-operative working between schools and colleges with a generally inspired group of senior leaders.
 It was the intent of colleagues within the TVEI Extension to build upon existing relationships and to set up structures, which took collaboration to new heights.
-The TVEI Extension in Hereford Worcester subsequently organised into six consortia on a geographical basis of which the ancient County of Herefordshire formed one consortium.
+The TVEI Extension in Hereford and Worcester was subsequently organised into six consortia on a geographical basis of which the ancient County of Herefordshire formed one consortium.
 In general, schools and colleges welcomed the consortium approach and colleagues soon began to explore potential support structures and funding mechanisms, which could sustain curriculum innovation and professional development once the national funding stream finished.
 There was a genuine belief that such structures had the potential to meet the wider educational and vocational needs of young people.
 In short, vocational education would be created through co-operation and sharing.